Joel-Milla/cv/README.md

 - Git for version control

 ## Setup
-To view this project, you can view directly the CV here: https://joel-milla.github.io/cv/ or you can clone this repository and open the 'index.html' file in a web browser.
+You can view directly the CV here: https://joel-milla.github.io/cv/ or you can clone this repository and open the 'index.html' file in a web browser.

 ```bash
 git clone https://github.com/Joel-Milla/cv.git